rendering of Geary Boulevard

 Expanding Housing Choice is one of many Housing Element implementation efforts that will begin as early as Spring 2023.

-Phase 1 – Laying the Foundation: Initial zoning proposals will be shared with the public for feedback.
+Phase 1 – Laying the Foundation: Shared initial zoning proposals with the public.

 • Focus Groups